DQ Thomas: Statistics

 He finished his career ranked first all-time in career tackles for loss with 53 and third all-time in sacks with 20.5.

 Professional career

-New York Jets

-After going undrafted in the 2022 NFL Draft, Thomas signed with the New York Jets on May 6, 2022.
+After going undrafted in the 2022 NFL draft, Thomas signed with the New York Jets on May 6, 2022.
 He was released on August 30, 2022, and then spent a week on the practice squad before being released again.

-Green Bay Packers

 On September 20, 2022, Thomas signed with the Green Bay Packers' practice squad.
+On January 6, 2023, he suffered a broken femur during practice.
+He did not sign a futures contract with the team and his contract expired when free agency started.

+On April 25, 2024, Thomas signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He played in 11 games where he had six defensive tackles and three special teams tackles.
+He was with the team in training camp in 2025, but was part of the final cuts on June 1, 2025.